 I love interacting with my students and answering their questions.
 I get excited when I see their growth and their changing perspective on chess.

-I love helping others, teaching, and analyzing with others.
-Coaching involves all three of these, so it was a natural choice!
+I love helping others, teaching, and analyzing chess with others.
+Coaching chess involves all three of these, so it was a natural choice!